-The names and contact details for our PPOs are available from the KW WA Secretary Secretary@kwwa.org.au. .
+The names and contact details for our PPOs are available from the National Secretary www.kungfuwushuaustralia/secretary.

 The PPO will:

 - ask how you would like your concern to be resolved and if you need support - seek to provide different options for you to address your concern - act as a support person, if you wish - refer you to an appropriate person (e.g. a mediator) to help you resolve the problem, if necessary - inform the relevant government authorities and/or police, if required by law to do so - where possible and appropriate, maintain confidentiality.